 - Refined carbohydrate foods have a higher glycemic index number than complex/non-refined carbohydrate foods and raise your blood sugar faster (because you digest them faster).
 For example, white flour bread raises your blood sugar faster than whole grain bread, the same is true for white rice versus brown rice.
 Fruit juice raises your blood sugar faster than a piece of fruit.

 - When your blood sugar rises fast, your body responds by producing a lot of insulin, which lowers your blood sugar by sending the sugar into your cells for storage.
 It's this high blood sugar/ high insulin situation that's linked to acne!

-High glycemic foods cause hormone changes at your pores that lead to acne.
+High glycemic foods cause hormone changes at the level of your pores that lead to acne.

-When your body has to produce tons of insulin because you ate tons of refined carbs (white flour, sugary foods etc.) then complex things happen with your hormones-including hormones that affect your pores.
+When your body has to produce tons of insulin because you ate tons of refined carbs (white flour, sugary foods etc.) then complex things happen with your hormones - including hormones that act on your pores.
 These hormones are your androgens, (like testosterone), and 'insulin-like growth factor'.
 They cause your pores to make blackheads and secrete more oil.
 They even change what's in your skin oil, making it more 'pimple forming'.

 Basically, eating refined carbs causes your hormones to go crazy, your pores go crazy and you get zits.Dermatologist Cynthia Bailey, MD

 Frankly, it’s an amazing example of how complex the body is.
 Who but a scientist could unravel the connection between you eating a doughnut, increasing testosterone and a growth factor, the end result of which is your skin forming blackheads and pimples?

 Modern teens, and many adults, eat a lot of highly refined/ high glycemic load carbs -and this causes acne.

 What is the best low glycemic diet to heal acne?